kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

 ## Reduce or, ideally, remove equations

 As with text, the same goes with equations.
 For every equation that you decide to put on your slide, ask yourself: What story do I plan to convey with this equation?
 Will I have time to explain the equation and all its terms?
 And if not, there's no reason to include the equation!
-Equations that pop up on a slide for 30 seconds that you never elaborate on are just distractions.
+Equations that pop up on a slide for 30 seconds (or worse, 2 seconds!) that you never elaborate on are just distractions.
 Chances are that your audience, instead of listening to what you have to say, will think: Why did they include that equation?
 What do they want me to see in that equation?
 Will I miss something important if I don't understand this equation?

 Sometimes, you might decide that adding an equation is worth it, and that's alright.
 But be sure to spend a reasonable amount of time elaborating on the equation during your talk.
 For example, if I decided to include an equation that describes our novel metric, instead of just throwing the equation at the audience like this: